lucapette/website/content/writing/the-appeal-of-static-typing.md

 Before I dive into the topic, let me make some premises:

-- The point of the article isn't to say statically typed languages are better than dynamically typed ones.
+- The point of this article isn't to say statically typed languages are better than dynamically typed ones.
 That means nothing.
-- I don't want to convince you that you should drop your favourite language and go for the ones I'll discuss in the article.
+- I will not try to convince you that you should drop your favourite language and go for the ones I'll discuss in the article.
 - I have problems expressing my opinion when I consider something "too obvious".
   I think that statically typed languages lead to a better programming experience.
 And I do think it's obvious.
-So I have hard times articulating the why.
 So here we are, I never say no to a writing challenge.

 The premises should clarify I mean everything that follows as _my_ personal opinion.
 I'm sharing my experience hoping it may be useful to other people.

-The way I got to my informed opinion is the most interesting aspect of the conversation.
-I will expand on this as I conclude the article.

 ## How I got here

-I started my programming journey in the early 2000s, I was a computer science student at the University of Naples, Italy.
-We did C and I liked it.
-It was difficult but satisfying.
+I started my programming journey at the end of the year 2000.
+I was a computer science student at the University of Naples, Italy.
+We did mostly C. I liked it: it was difficult but satisfying.

 After I graduated, I did Java for a better part of the first decade of my professional career.
 The language and its ecosystem felt powerful but